 However, you should always keep future growth plans in mind.

 If you have intentions to scale your business, then it's likely you’ll need a procurement team down the line.
 You might not be a small business forever!
-It’s a good plan to implement the best practices that enterprise companies use early, rather than wait until you’re plugging a gap or solving for a problem.
+It’s a good plan to implement the best practices that enterprise companies use early, rather than wait until you’re plugging a gap or solving a problem.

 7 tips for improving procurement operations